VirtoCommerce/vc-docs/platform/user-guide/docs/rating-reviews/overview.md

 # Overview [In Progress]

-The Rating and Reviews module allows your users to add reviews and ratings for almost any type of object in the system, such as Products, Vendors, Delivery Services, Orders, you can even create reviews for objects such as Managers, Customers, Price Lists, anything that may require rating when building your business applications.

-To manage user ratings and reviews, moderate content, and collect information before publishing it, you can use Admin Portal.
+The **Ratings and Reviews** module empowers users to contribute reviews and ratings for entities within the system.

-One can leverage rating information for sorting and filtering review objects.
-Ratings and reviews can be displayed for users on demand.
+You can use rating information for sorting and filtering review objects.
+Ratings and reviews can be displayed for users upon request.

 [![Source code](media/source_code.png)](https://github.com/VirtoCommerce/vc-module-customer-review)